alehechka/kube-external-sync/README.md

 ### Ingresses

-Ingresses are a little more complex because they typically include domain names and TLS rules that tell the load balancer where to send incoming traffic.
-To handle this, this controller will assume that the Namespace name correlates directly to the first subdomain of the host.
+Ingresses are a little more complex because they typically include TLS hosts and rules with hosts that tell the load balancer where to send incoming traffic.
+To handle this, the controller will assume that the Namespace name correlates directly to the first subdomain of the host.

 Example: Provided host is `my-app.example.com` and the new Namespace is `feature-coolnewthing`.
 By default, the controller will replace the first subdomain with the Namespace name, resulting in a new host of `feature-coolnewthing.example.com`.